Kong/docs.konghq.com/app/_hub/kong-inc/ai-rate-limiting-advanced/overview/_index.md

   * The `dictionary_name` directive was added to prevent the usage of the `kong` shared dictionary, which could lead to `no memory` errors.
     * Known limitation: the cost for `AI proxy` will be only reflected during the next request.
     * Example: a request is made and `AI proxy` plugin is returning a token cost of `100` for the `OpenAi` provider:
-      - The request will be made to OpenAi provider and response returnged to user
+      - The request will be made to OpenAi provider and response returned to user
       - The next request will be blocked if rate limit is reached
     * Known limitation: the disable penalty will only work for the `requestPrompt` provider